typelevel/typelevel.github.com/_posts/2016-09-19-variance-phantom.md

 }
 ```

-These "GADT skolems" appear all the time in sensible, compiling
+These “GADT skolems” appear all the time in sensible, compiling
 code.
 Take a `List` with some variance carelessly tossed in.

 ```scala